RickStrahl/WestWindWebSurge/Readme.md

 <img src="WebSurgeLogo.png" height="240"  />

 Like what you see?
-Don't forget to :star: Star the repo (top right).
+Don't forget to :star: Star the repo.

 ### What is WebSurge?
 West Wind WebSurge is an Http Request and Load Testing tool for Windows.

-WebSurge makes it easy to create or capture and then play back Http requests either individually for interactive request testing and debugging (similar to Postman), or for Http Load Tests that can play back a session of requests under heavy load.
+Use it to create, import or capture and then play back Http requests, either individually for interactive request testing and debugging (a la Postman), or for Http Load Tests that can play back a session of requests under heavy load.

-The goal of the tool is to make it quick and drop dead simple to create and set up requests, and then test and load test them easily, so that you can integrate the functionality without friction into your development process and you can test applications often.
+The goal is to make it quick and drop dead simple to create and set up requests, and then test and load test them easily, in order integrate testing functionality without friction into your development process.

+> #### @icon-info-circle Source Code Access by Request
-> Note this repository no longer holds source code for West Wind WebSurge, due to rampant license abuse.
-Version 2.0 has moved to a private repository.
-If you still would like to contribute to this project you can request private access.
+> Note this repository no longer holds source code for West Wind WebSurge, **due to rampant license abuse** in v1. v2 has moved to a private repository.
+Source code access is still available but only by request via private access.
->
-> This repository's primary purpose is to provide a feedback mechanism via Issues.

 ### Screenshots
 Here are a some screen shots that demonstrate the core features of WebSurge: